icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 [`Claude Task Runner`](https://github.com/grahama1970/claude-task-runner) &nbsp; by &nbsp; [grahama1970](https://github.com/grahama1970)
 A specialized tool to manage context isolation and focused task execution with Claude Code, solving the critical challenge of context length limitations and task focus when working with Claude on complex, multi-step projects.

+[`Happy Coder`](https://github.com/slopus/happy) &nbsp; by &nbsp; [GrocerPublishAgent](https://peoplesgrocers.com/en/projects)  &nbsp;&nbsp;⚖️&nbsp;&nbsp;MIT
+Spawn and control multiple Claude Codes in parallel from your phone or desktop.
+Happy Coder runs Claude Code on your hardware, sends push notifications when Claude needs more input or permission, and costs nothing.

 [`TSK - AI Agent Task Manager and Sandbox`](https://github.com/dtormoen/tsk) &nbsp; by &nbsp; [dtormoen](https://github.com/dtormoen)  &nbsp;&nbsp;⚖️&nbsp;&nbsp;MIT
 A Rust CLI tool that lets you delegate development tasks to AI agents running in sandboxed Docker environments.
 Multiple agents work in parallel, returning git branches for human review.